 The Monument to the People's Heroes

 The Monument to the People's Heroes, erected in the center of the square, is a ten-story obelisk.
-The Monument was built in memory of the martyrs who laid down their lives for the revolutionary struggle of the Chinese people during the 19th and 20th century.
+The Monument was built in memory of the martyrs who laid down their lives for the revolutionary struggle of the Chinese people during the 19th and 20th centuries.
 It is a national monument of the People's Republic of China.
 "The People's Heroes are Immortal" written by Chairman Mao is engraved on the monument.
 Eight unusually large relief sculptures show to the people the development of Chinese modern history.
 Two rows of white marble railings enclose the monument, simple and beautiful.

 The Great Hall of the People